 In 2016, she started teaching individual private lessons at the UW-Superior Conservatory and at Hamlin Music Academy in West Duluth.
 In 2018 Kailyn formalized her studio and moved to her own space.
-During the pandemic she continued teaching lessons virtually over Zoom, and plans to continue offering virtual lessons even as students return to in-person lessons.
+During the pandemic she continued teaching lessons virtually over Zoom.
+Today, she teaches mostly in person out of her home studio.

 Education and Credentials